 As you can see, the burpee does a lot for the body: it targets both your upper and lower body while keeping the core fully engaged, and gets your heart rate up through its powerful explosiveness.
 It’s cardio and strength all rolled into one tight movement.
 Try adding in three sets of 15 to your next workout.

-So let’s take a closer look on how to perform one.
+So let’s take a closer look at how to perform one.
 Note that you can perform this move with either a barbell or two dumbbells.

 - Begin by standing straight and tall with a neutral spine